jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_how_to_become.md

   </p>

   <p>
     Sponsorships help...they're crucial, actually.
-We have uniform sponsors, mascot sponsors, ticket sponsors &mdash; you name it, we have a sponsor for it.
+We have uniform sponsors, mascot sponsors, ticket sponsors&mdash;you name it, we have a sponsor for it.
 Fortunately, Albany has several major manufacturers and businesses, so we have a deep well from which to draw.
   </p>

   <p>